-Effective Monday, November 30, 2020 the Justice of the Peace Court will implement new procedures and a new option for filing a Certificate of Representation for an Artificial Entity or Public Body, more commonly known as the Form 50.
+The Justice of the Peace Court will implement new procedures and a new requirement for filing a Certificate of Representation for an Artificial Entity or Public Body, more commonly known as the Form 50.

-- Filers will receive their processed Form 50 via email to the email address listed on the form.
+- e-Filers will receive their processed Form 50 via eFlex.
+All other filers will receive their processed Form 50 via email to the email address listed on the form.

 - Form 50 Questions & Answers